ListenFirst • AmericaTalks Testimonial Recording System

 We believe the online app will be accessed by various devices by a diverse group of users from multiple locations based on the data we have analyzed.

-The online recording app must be straightforward, flexible, accessible, and scalable to accommodate many users.
+The online recording app must be straightforward, flexible, accessible, and scalable to accommodate the wide range of users.

 Ideate